-If a VAR request is submitted when a Standard Mail mailing is presented to the USPS, each piece in the mailing must be:
+If a VAR request is submitted when a USPS Marketing Mail mailing is presented to the USPS, each piece in the mailing must be:

-a.
-The presenter must process the mail for each customer so that the price of postage affixed on each piece can be documented by customer, unless otherwise authorized by Business Mailer Support, USPS Headquarters, and price category.
+- The presenter must process the mail for each customer so that the price of postage affixed on each piece can be documented by the customer, unless otherwise authorized by the director, Business Acceptance Solutions, USPS Headquarters, and price category.

-c.
-Mail must be prepared by the standards corresponding to the First-Class Mail or Standard Mail price claimed.
+- Mail must be prepared by the standards corresponding to the First-Class Mail or USPS Marketing Mail price claimed.

-d.
-The presenter must be authorized by Business Mailer Support to submit Standard Mail mailings that contain both Regular and Nonprofit price pieces under the applicable standards.
+- The presenter must be authorized by Business Acceptance Solutions to submit USPS Marketing Mail mailings that contain both Regular and Nonprofit price pieces under the applicable standards.

 The presenter must provide a complete and accurate postage statement with each mailing annotated to show the presort option used to prepare that mailing, and reporting postage data based on the price category for which each piece qualifies when presented to the USPS.